fgvbrt/nips_rl/README.md

 You may want to change conda env name in script and comment last line if not building opnesim by yourself

-3) If you experience theano errors.
-Try to move .theanorc file:
+3) If you experience theano errors try to move .theanorc file:

         $ mv ~/.theanorc ~/.theanorc.backup